julie-berlin/pub-aie7-certification-challenge/Certification_Challenge.md

 ---

 ## Task 4: Building a Quick End-to-End Agentic RAG Prototype
     - Build an end-to-end Agentic RAG application using a production-grade stack and your choice of commercial off-the-shelf model(s)

 **Deliverables**

 1. Build an end-to-end prototype and deploy it to a local endpoint

+**Answer**

+Application can be deployed locally via docker compose.

 ---

 ## Task 5: Creating a Golden Test Data Set
     - Generate a synthetic test data set to baseline an initial evaluation with RAGAS

 **Deliverables**

 1. Assess your pipeline using the RAGAS framework including key metrics faithfulness, response relevance, context precision, and context recall.
 2. Provide a table of your output results.